 Our Commitment to You and the Protection of Your Data

-We are committed to partnering with 5 Dynamics customers and users to help them understand and prepare for the General Data Protection Regulation (GDPR).
-The GDPR is the most comprehensive EU data privacy law in decades and will go into effect on May 25, 2018.
+We are committed to partnering with 5 Dynamics customers and users to help them understand the General Data Protection Regulation (GDPR).
+The GDPR is the most comprehensive EU data privacy law in decades and went into effect on May 25, 2018.

-The GDPR’s updated requirements are significant and our global team is working diligently to bring 5 Dynamics’ product offerings and contractual commitments in line so customers can prepare themselves before May 25, 2018.
+The GDPR’s updated requirements are significant and our team works diligently to keep 5 Dynamics‘ product offerings and contractual commitments in compliance.
 Measures to achieve this include:

 - Continuing to invest in our security infrastructure